Method of production - Caught at sea

 Fish type - Oily fish

-Swordfish has a low resilience to fishing and is subject to high fishing pressure.
+Swordfish has a low resilience to overfishing.
 The 2013 South Atlantic stock assessment had considerable uncertainty and so the status of the fishery with respect to Maximum Sustainable Yield (MSY) reference points could not be established.
 Despite this the scientific committee were of the opinion that the stock is not overfished nor being subject to overfishing.
 Bycatch of vulnerable species such as birds, sharks and turtles is of concern in these pelagic longline fisheries.
 Buy swordfish from fisheries that are well regulated by their flag state to ensure that bycatch mitigation devices are being employed and monitored.
 There are a number of Marine Stewardship Council (MSC) certified swordfish fisheries in the Atlantic which represent the best option.

 Swordfish is the only member of the family Xiphiidae.
 It is a highly migratory species, moving towards temperate or cold waters in summer to feed and returning to warmer waters to spawn.
 They are apex predators that feed opportunistically.
 Squids and fishes are major prey items.
 In the Atlantic, spawning takes place in spring in the southern Sargasso Sea.
 In the Pacific, spawning occurs during spring and summer, and in the Mediterranean between June-August.
 Usually solitary, it forms large schools during spawning.
 A fast growing fish, swordfish begin to mature at two years of age, when they are about 150 to 170 cm in length, and by age four all are mature.
 They can attain a maximum size of 4.5m and a weight of 650kg.
 Swordfish tolerate temperatures of about 5 to 27C, but their optimum range is about 18 to 22C, and larvae have been found only at temperatures exceeding 24C.

 Swordfish fisheries in the Atlantic are assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
-Provisional catches for 2012 of 10,180 t are about 20% down from the previous five year average of 12,980t and also under the Total Allowable Catch (TAC) of 15,000t.
+Provisional catches for 2013 of 7,787 considerably down from 2012 (13,848t) and the previous five year average of 11,951t.
+It was also under the Total Allowable Catch (TAC) of 15,000t.
 The latest stock assessment was carried out in September 2013 and considerable uncertainty has been noted by the scientific committee.
 The models used in the assessment displayed conflicting values for various analyses, and as a result, Maximum Sustainable Yield (MSY) has not been estimated.
 The committee stress the need for improved scientific information yet have formed the opinion that the stock is unlikely to be overfished nor being subject to overfishing.

 Swordfish stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 As a result, intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 The International Commission for the Conservation of Atlantic Tunas (ICCAT) is the RFMO that is responsible for the development of management and conservation measures for Atlantic Ocean tuna and tuna like species here, however the degree to which they are implemented, monitored and enforced still varies significantly between the various coastal states.
+There remain large data deficiencies in most tuna fisheries, particularly with regards to fine scale spatial and temporal data for both target and especially vulnerable bycatch species.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.
+Commercial buyers in particular should establish what measures their source country and fleet are taking to improve these deficiencies.
 There are a number of Marine Stewardship Council (MSC) certified sustainable swordfish fisheries in Canada and the US.

-ICCAT have opted to continue the previous TAC of 15,000t for the next three years as recommended by the scientific committee.
+ICCAT have opted to continue the previous TAC of 15,000t for the years 2014, 2015, 2016, as recommended by the scientific committee.
 It is noted though that the scientific committee did not have sufficient confidence in the assessment results to change the previous recommendation to limit catches to no more than 15,000 t.

 Two minimum swordfish size options are applied to the entire Atlantic.
 These are 125 cm Lower Jaw to Fork Length (LJFL) (or 25Kg) with a 15% tolerance, or 119 cm LJFL (or 15kg) with zero tolerance and evaluation of the discards.